-1.7 How was this person assessed?
-Parkinson's phase In person Virtually - by video Virtually - by telephone Diagnosis Maintenance Complex Palliative 2.
-Re ferral 2.1 Year of Parkinson's diagnosis 2.2 Has this person received previous physiotherapy specifically for Parkinson's?
-Yes No (skip to Q3) Offered but declined (skip to Q3) Unknown (skip to Q3) 2.2a If yes, what was the year of first referral?
-2.3 When this person was first referred to any physiotherapy service, at what stage of their Parkinson's were they?
+2.1 Year of Parkinson's diagnosis 2.2 Has the person received previous physiotherapy specifically for Parkinson's?
+Yes No (go to Q3) Offered but declined (go to Q3) Unknown (go to Q3) Has the person with Parkinson's had physiotherapy specifically for Parkinson's before the current referral?
+2.2a If yes, what was the year of first referral? (year or unknown) 2.3 When the person was first referred to any physiotherapy service, at what stage of their Parkinson's were they?
 Diagnosis Maintenance Complex Palliative Unknown 3.
-Re 3.
-Referral to this episode 3.1 Who made the referral to physiotherapy for the current episode of care?
-Elderly care consultant Neurologist Parkinson's nurse specialist General/non-PDNS nurse GP Allied health professional colleague (OT/SLT) Dietician Social care worker Self-referral/relative Other (please specify) Unknown 3.2 Was the referral urgent or routine?
-UrgentRoutineUnknown 3.3 What was the time between the date of the referral letter and the date of the initial appointment for this episode of care?
-1 to 4 weeks 5 to 8 weeks 9 to 12 weeks 13 to 18 weeks More than 18 weeks
+Ref ferral to this episode 3.1 Who made the referral to physiotherapy for the current episode of care?
+Elderly care consultant Neurologist Parkinson's nurse specialist General/non-PDNS nurse GP Allied health professional colleague (OT/SLT) Dietician

+Social care worker Self-referral/relative Other (please specify) Unknown 3.2 What was the time between the date of the referral letter and the date of the initial appointment for this episode of care?
+1 to 4 weeks 5 to 8 weeks 9 to 12 weeks 13 to 18 weeks More than 18 weeks 3.3 Was a letter sent to the referrer?
+YesNo 3.3α If no: Not current practice Therapy ongoing but letter to be sent on completion No requirement as discussed directly with referrer at MDT review If yes: 3.3b Did the letter include details of the therapy assessment?
+YesNo 3.3c Did the letter include therapy outcome scores?
+YesNo